HewlettPackard/hpegl-metal-os-esxi-iso/README.md

    Enabled: true
    Loaded: true
 ```

+# Known Observations and Limitations
+<1> Host readiness for the user to log in
+After the host is created successfully, the Portal UI shows progress 100%.
+However, the host os is still booting up in the background, resulting in user login (serial console login and SSH login) being delayed by 2 to 3 minutes.

 # Included tasks from this example Service
 ## Minimal mgmt IPV4 network setup if secureboot is on
 the VM Management network is setup in the early phase of install so the machine will be online even with secure boot on.